krislux/snip/README.md

 In short, if you don't know exactly what you are doing, this isn't for you.
 But if you can use any part for inspiration or building upon, feel free.

-Please report any bugs or security issues via the contact form on kilolima.dk

 ### Production

 ```